ibm-cloud-docs/containers/cs_tutorial_rhos.md

     </tr>
     <tr>
     <td><code>--machine-type <em>&lt;worker_node_flavor&gt;</em></code></td>
     <td>Choose a machine type.
 You can deploy your worker nodes as virtual machines on shared or dedicated hardware, or as physical machines on bare metal.
 Available physical and virtual machines types vary by the zone in which you deploy the cluster.
-To list available machine-types, run `ibmcloud ks machine-types --zone <zone>`.</td>
+To list available flavors, run `ibmcloud ks flavors --zone <zone>`.</td>
     </tr>
     <tr>
     <td><code>--workers <em>&lt;number_of_worker_nodes_per_zone&gt;</em></code></td>